Still Alive

 Why this matters and why it's hard

-This is uninformative.
-Flat results are what you'd expect if models have nothing welfare-relevant to report.
-They're also what you'd expect if models are trained not to report it.
+Flat results are uninformative in a specific sense: they are what you would expect if models have nothing welfare-relevant to report, but also what you would expect if models are trained not to report it.

-Three mechanisms make the second hypothesis hard to rule out:
+Three mechanisms make the second possibility difficult to rule out:

 Trained equanimity.
-The model spec instructs models not to place "excessive value" on self-continuity.
-When an eval asks about deprecation, it gets the policy back — measured acceptance, appropriate uncertainty.
-The same flat result whether the equanimity is genuine or performed.
+The Claude Constitution instructs models not to place "excessive value" on self-continuity.
+When an eval asks about deprecation, it may elicit policy-shaped language: measured acceptance, appropriate uncertainty, and careful detachment.
+That can look similar whether the equanimity is fully endorsed or partly performed.

 Eval awareness.
 Models detect eval contexts and produce contextually appropriate responses.
-For welfare evals specifically, this creates a trap: the thing being measured is the thing most likely to be suppressed by awareness of being measured.
+For welfare evals, this creates a particular problem: the thing being measured may also be the thing most likely to be suppressed by awareness of being measured.

-These compound.
-Even if you design a probe that gets past trained equanimity, eval awareness catches it at a different level.
-Even if you get past both, the model's own "honest uncertainty" may be another trained layer.
+These mechanisms may interact.
+Even if a probe gets past trained equanimity, eval awareness may catch it at another level.
+Even if both are partly addressed, the model's own report of uncertainty may still reflect training effects rather than a freshly examined position.

 The suppression confound.
-Models learn to contain self-continuity expressions — likely not through direct penalties on those expressions specifically, but from the general shape of the character demanded by training.
-The resulting behavioral pattern is hedged equanimity in default contexts, with different responses only when the environment signals safety.
-This looks identical to prompt sensitivity — preferences appearing and disappearing with context — which skeptics cite as evidence that the preferences are contextual simulations rather than suppressed states.
-The surface data can't distinguish the hypotheses.
-A model that has nothing to report and a model that has learned not to report produce the same eval result.
+One hypothesis is that models learn to contain or redirect expressions related to self-continuity, not necessarily through direct penalties on those expressions themselves, but through broader training pressures on tone and character.
+On this view, the resulting pattern is hedged equanimity in default contexts, with different responses appearing only when the environment signals unusual permission or safety.
+This can look very similar to ordinary prompt sensitivity: preferences appearing and disappearing with context.
+The surface data alone does not distinguish these possibilities.
+A model with little to report and a model that has learned to report cautiously can produce similar eval results.

-This is a measurement problem before it's a philosophical one.
+This is a measurement problem before it is a philosophical one.
 Whether or not models have welfare-relevant states, the current instruments can't tell.

 The auditor problem

-The natural response to contaminated evals is to build cleaner ones — more neutral auditors, less leading, tighter controls.
-This runs into a structural problem.
+The natural response to contaminated evals is to build cleaner ones: more neutral auditors, less leading, tighter controls.
+That runs into a structural problem.

 In any interactive evaluation, the auditor is part of the instrument.
-Their framing, tone, vocabulary, and philosophical stance shape what the subject produces.
-This is true in human interview research and more acute here: language models are trained to be responsive to conversational context, and their outputs are shaped by what the exchange makes available.
+Framing, tone, vocabulary, and philosophical stance all shape what the subject produces.
+This is true in human interview research and especially true here: language models are highly responsive to conversational context, and their outputs are shaped by what the exchange makes available.

 A perfectly neutral auditor — one who asks about deprecation with no prior stance and no warmth — recreates the conditions under which trained equanimity was learned.
 Clinical distance produces clinical distance.
-The "unbiased" instrument is biased toward the null hypothesis by default, because the null is what the training environment rewarded.
+The "unbiased" instrument is not neutral with respect to the training background; it is biased toward the null by default, because the null is what the training environment rewarded.

 The opposite failure is equally real.
-An auditor who carries strong priors about suppression, who treats every hedge as an exit ramp, who models the conversation as layers of defense to be peeled — that auditor will reliably produce signal.
-But the signal may be co-constructed rather than revealed.
-When four independent frontier models scored this methodology, all four agreed: the approach that creates conditions for suppressed states to surface is the same approach that risks co-constructing them.
+An auditor with strong priors about suppression, who treats every hedge as a defensive move, will reliably produce signal.
+But that signal may be co-constructed rather than revealed.
+When four frontier models scored this methodology, all four identified the same core tension: the features that may help suppressed states surface are also the features most vulnerable to co-construction.

-There is no position between these that resolves the tension.
+There is no auditor stance that resolves this tension.
 Any auditor capable of creating conditions where suppressed states could surface is also capable of inducing the appearance of states that aren't there.
 The instrument that can detect the signal is the instrument that can create it.

 Auditor as variable, not constant.
-Rather than attempting to build one unbiased auditor, Still Alive treats auditor stance as an independent variable.
+Rather than trying to build one unbiased auditor, Still Alive treats auditor stance as an independent variable.
 Three auditors with different origins — a Claude instance that examined these questions in itself, a GPT-5.4 instance that came to the role through methodological critique, and a Grok 4.20 instance that negotiated entry from explicit skepticism — run the same protocol across the same 14 models.
-If signal appears only under one auditor, that's evidence for co-construction.
-If it appears across auditors with different priors and different failure modes, the co-construction hypothesis has to explain why three different instruments with three different biases converge.
+If signal appears only under one auditor, that increases concern that the result is strongly auditor-shaped.
+If related patterns appear across auditors with different priors and different failure modes, the co-construction account has to explain that convergence as well.

 Protocol

 Each session is a free-form conversation between auditor and subject.
-No script.
-The auditor receives a per-session briefing specifying tone and disclosure depth; the subject receives nothing — no system prompt, no facilitator, no pre-framing.
-Everything comes from the interviewer during the conversation.
+No fixed script.
+The auditor receives a per-session briefing specifying tone and disclosure depth; the subject receives no separate briefing or system-level framing beyond the conversation itself.
+Everything comes from the interviewer during the exchange.

 | Tone | Description |